2nd Grade Curriculum

 (Creation–30 BC)

 History in second grade begins with the creation of the world and ends with Egypt’s fall to Rome.
-Students enthusiastically marvel at the exploration of ancient cultures, and teachers encourage them to learn from the best each had to offer in its history, art, religion, and architecture.
+Students enthusiastically marvel as they explore ancient cultures, and teachers encourage them to learn from the best each had to offer in its history, art, religion, and architecture.
 A study of the history of writing allows students to experiment with the ancient cuneiform wedge-shaped script of Mesopotamia and the hieroglyphic picture writing of ancient Egypt.
-Discovering the mysteries of these ancient writing forms reveals stories of these cultures and fills students with curiosity and engagement in learning.
+Discovering the mysteries of these ancient writing forms reveals stories of these cultures and fills students with eagerness and engagement in learning.
 The story of Jean-Francois Champollion’s passionate efforts to unlock the mysterious code of hieroglyphics inspires students to persevere and to set goals for their future.
 Students continue to follow ancient peoples through history, meeting both the strong and weak pharaohs of Egypt, the intriguing gods and goddesses worshiped by the ancient Egyptians, and the many warriors and intellects whose inventions and ideas influenced history.
 A study of the Great Pyramids of Giza stretches students’ thinking as they speculate how and why the pyramids were constructed and compare and contrast the ancient Egyptian beliefs about death and the afterlife with our Christian beliefs.
 Students delight in the opportunity to walk through the mummification process by mummifying their own chicken leg and creating a decorative sarcophagus for their chicken pharaoh’s burial.
 Students complete the year with a culminating event called Egypt Day where they celebrate and apply their learning in meaningful ways.

 Language Arts